Raja2591/Polaron-Coherence-in-2D-aggregates-using-openmp/README.md

-    Charge Modulation Spectra in 2D aggregates
+    Charge Modulation Spectra in 2 dimensional aggregates

-    This program calculates the charge modulation spectra for a 2 dimensional aggregate.
+    This program calculates the Charge Modulation Spectra for a 2 Dimensional polymer aggregate.
 It is able to run over multiple processors using MPI, Slepc and Petsc, allowing for larger system sizes in less time.